Russian-occupied territories of Ukraine: Zaporizhzhia Oblast

-On February 26, 2022, the city of Berdiansk came under the control of the Russian Federation, followed by Melitopol on March 1 after fierce fighting between Russian and Ukrainian forces.
-Russian troops also besieged and captured the city of Enerhodar, where the Zaporizhzhia Nuclear Power Plant is located, which came under the control of the Russian Federation on March 4.
+On February 26, 2022, the city of Berdiansk came under Russian control, followed by Melitopol on March 1 after fierce fighting between Russian and Ukrainian forces.
+Russian troops also besieged and captured the city of Enerhodar, where the Zaporizhzhia Nuclear Power Plant is located, which came under Russian control on March 4.
 Since July, there have been increased tensions around the power plant as both Russia and Ukraine accuse each other of missile strikes around the plant, causing fears of a potential repeat of the Chernobyl Disaster.

 Raions of Zaporizhzhia Oblast that are occupied: